nirajgiriXD/hamro-share/README.md

 ## License

-This project is licensed under the GPL License.
-The GNU General Public License (GNU GPL or simply GPL) is a series of widely used free software licenses or copyleft that guarantee end users the four freedoms to run, study, share, and modify the software.
+This project is licensed under the [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/).